 The evolutions of Galileo constellation are currently under technical study within the European GNSS Evolution programme supported by 17 EU members states and Canada.
 The primary aim of the programme is to define future system architecture for Galileo end generation and prepare the technology for future version of the system.

 The Galileo Second Generation is expected to deliver improved performance in term of reliability, maintainability, availability, continuity, accuracy and integrity.

 GLONASS

-[Point of contact for this section: Sinda Mejri.
-We should try to contact ROSCOSMOS to see if they would volunteer to write/edit.]
+[Point of contact for this section: Ilshat Gubaydullin.]